SCCapstone/CapstoneBots/README.md

 # CapstoneBots
-Line from MAIN by Alex
+Line from MAIN by VraJ